Heaven's Gate (religious group): In popular culture

 In 2018, rapper Lil Uzi Vert posted a concept album art for their then-upcoming album, Eternal Atake.
 Soon after, they were threatened with legal action by Marc and Sarah King, the couple responsible for maintaining the group's website and intellectual property.
 A representative for the two wrote "[Uzi] is using and adapting our copyrights and trademarks without our permission and the infringement will be taken up with our attorneys.
 This is not fair use or parody; it is a direct and clear infringement".
 The teased cover contained a logo almost identical to the Heaven's Gate logo, with similar text and visuals below.
 When the album officially released, it would be changed substantially to instead feature three figures standing on the moon, accompanied by a UFO overhead.

 Heaven's Gate: The Cult of Cults, a documentary miniseries about the cult, was released on HBO Max in 2020.

-In 2021, Heaven's Gate was one of the subjects in the first season of Vice Media's documentary television series Dark Side of the 90s entitled "A Tale of Two Cults".
+In 2021, Heaven's Gate, featured on an episode titled "A Tale of Two Cults", was one of the subjects in the first season of Vice Media's documentary television series Dark Side of the 90s.